WTF-Design/wp-ui-tweaks/README.md

 - A login button for simple sites from simple developers

 ## Changelog
+2.1.2
+- Disable running on bare IP HTTP URLs because the uprage-insecure-requests meta tag might interfere with router admin interfaces and such

 2.1.1
 - Only try run on HTML documents as not to generate errors on SVG etc.
 - Exclude thegeekstuff.com